Phone: (520) 696-5662

 Ms. Gena McGill

 My name is Gena McGill and I teach Resource U.S. History, World History and Government/ Economics.
-This is my eighth year at CDO, and I am proud to be a Dorado!
+This is my ninth year at CDO, and I am proud to be a Dorado!

 A little about me...I am from Southwest Missouri originally, but spent my high school years in San Diego.
 Although I never ditched school, I did have the last period of the day free so that I could go to the beach in the afternoons.
 I worked at Sea World on the weekends and when it was time, I graduated from high school and moved to Peoria, Illinois to become a Bradley University Brave.
 From Bradley in 1995, I received a BA in Special Education, with a focus in the areas of Cross-Cat, Learning Disabilities and Emotional Disabilities.